 Several high-profile cases of tourists and expatriates running afoul of conservative rules in the UAE in recent years have hit media outlets.
 Here are just a few examples:

-In 2017, a Scottish electrician was arrested , detained and had his passport confiscated for accidentally touching a man on his hip to prevent drink spillage.
-Trumped up charges of public indecency and drinking alcohol at the Rock Bottom Bar are still awaiting trial and have cost him over $30,000 so far.
+In 2017, Scottish electrician, Jamie Harron was arrested, detained and had his passport confiscated for accidentally touching a man on his hip to prevent drink spillage.
+Trumped up charges of public indecency and drinking alcohol at the Rock Bottom Bar cost him over $30,000 and resulted in a three-month jail sentence for public indecency.

 In 2016, 42-year-old Scott Richards was arrested in Dubai for sharing a charity post on his Facebook page.
 He promoted a charity drive to buy blankets and tarpaulins for refugees in Afghanistan.
 He was held for 22 days then charged with fundraising without permission.
 Laws created in 2015 prohibit donations or advertising fundraising campaigns without prior written approval from the Islamic Affairs and Charitable Activities Department in Dubai.
 Penalties for violating the law include prison terms between two months and one year and a fine of up to 100,000 dirhams (£20,000, $27,000).